 - Pin around all four sides, leaving an 8" space along one side.
 This opening will be used to turn the cover right side out.

 - The best method for stitching is to start at one side of the 8" opening.
-Lock your seam to start, stitch to the corner, pivot and continue around the pillow, finally stopping and locking your seam to finish at the opposite side of the 8" opening.
+Lock your seam to start, stitch to the corner, pivot and continue around the pillow, pivoting at each corner, finally stopping and locking your seam to finish at the opposite side of the 8" opening.

 - You need to pivot at each corner.
 To do a standard pivot, stop ½" from the end of the fabric (or, in this case, stop ⅛" to the inside of the seam you've been following) with your needle in the down position.
 Lift up the presser foot.
 Pivot the fabric 90˚so the next side of the pillow is positioned in front of the needle.
 Drop the presser foot.
 Start stitching toward the next corner.